juberr/bikesharing/README.md

 # Overview of the Analysis

 In the interest of creating a bike sharing program in Des Moines, Iowa, taking a data driven approach is key.
 The following presents data taken from New York City's Citibike program in August 2019 in the form of 7 key visualizations using Tableau.
+These visualizations will be used to inform and guide the decision making process when creating Des Moine's bike sharing program, and present interesting considerations for innovation.

 # Results